pulumi/docs/pulumi-hugo/themes/default/content/blog/connecting-multiple-identities-to-pulumi/index.md

 Hot on the heels of our
-[GitLab sign-in support]({{< relref "welcoming-gitlab-users-to-pulumi" >}}), we've just released support for multiple identities for a single Pulumi account in the Pulumi Console.
+[GitLab sign-in support]({{< relref "welcoming-gitlab-users-to-pulumi" >}}), we've just released support for multiple identities for a single Pulumi account in the Pulumi Service.
 Previously, you could only sign-up for a new Pulumi account using a GitHub or GitLab identity.
 Starting today, you can connect your Pulumi account with additional identities, beyond what you first signed-up with.